Sharand Maharaj

 co-Managing Partner (MML Keystone)

 Sharand Maharaj is Co-Managing Partner at MML Keystone and sits on the Investment Committee.
 He co-founded the strategy: Keystone I closed oversubscribed at €935m (US$1.1bn) at final close in December 2025 and, based on Preqin data, ranks among the largest on record for a new European strategy.
 He spent 13 years at Macquarie as a founding member and later Managing Director in its principal investing group, which invested over US$50bn during his tenure.
-He traded equities at Deutsche Bank, was fast-tracked at McKinsey to become its youngest Engagement Manager worldwide at the time.
+He traded equities at Deutsche Bank, was fast-tracked at McKinsey to become its youngest Engagement Manager worldwide at the time, and was selected for Goldman Sachs’ Global Leaders Program.
+He was a Rhodes Scholar at the University of Oxford.

 In conversation